datarobot/datarobot-user-models/README.md

   - This method is only needed if your model's output does not match the above expectations.
 > Note: training and inference hooks can be defined in the same file.

+#### Details on Julia

+Julia models are supported by usage of [pyjulia](https://pyjulia.readthedocs.io/en/latest/api.html).

+pyjulia does NOT work with statically linked libpython.
+See this trouble shooting [article](https://pyjulia.readthedocs.io/en/latest/troubleshooting.html).
+Other issues arise when using a different versions of python to build Julia PyCall vs what currently being called with (often seen with pyenv).

+The simplest way to getting DRUM working with Julia is to leverage the [Julia Dropin Environment](public_dropin_environments/julia_mlj)

+See details [here](model_templates/inference/julia/README.md) on setting up Julia for use with DRUM

 ### Java
 | Library | File Extension | Example |
 | --- | --- | --- |